-The first part of the course consists of 4 lecture/discussions based on the required course book followed by the students construction of a sketch city model in groups for mid-term.
-The second part consists of 3 further lecture/discussions concentrating on urban fabric, nodes and public space.
+The first part of the course consists of 4 lecture/discussions based on the required Recombinant Urbanism (2005) course book followed by the students construction of a sketch city model in groups for mid-term.
+The second part consists of 3 further lecture/discussions concentrating on the role of enclaves; armatures and heterotopias in creating urban fabric, nodes and public space.
 Students will then make "Semi Final" presentations that develop their research further in specific areas of their city model, tracking shifting centers etc. These "Semi-final" presentation sessions take the form of open tutorial sessions/ presentations towards the end of the semester and students are expected to learn from each others presentations.
 Students will be expected to make a final digital presentation at the end of the term before visiting critics and to help assemble a web site based on the seminars research.